Project: AlternativeEats Mobile App/Website Design

 This website/mobile app helped users feel more informed about the allergy friendly locations in their area and allowed them to locate restaurants with ease.

-I have learned that sometimes simplicity in design goes along way when creating a site that is functional and appealing.
+What I learned: I have learned that sometimes simplicity in design goes along way when creating a site that is functional and appealing.